AmieLouise/testRepo/README.md

 Then I must be presented with a list of all products
 ```

-Notes:

-1. A list of products can be found in `packages/api/products.json`.
+- A list of products can be found in `packages/api/products.json`.
 This should be treated as the data source for the api.
-2. Display the following properties for all products
+- The user must be presented with the following properties for all products:
   - name
   - description
   - category
   - color
   - price
   - inStock

 ### Story #2